 - Movies: Check out these 10 modern American classic movies for language learning, as well as these seven blockbusters (very popular/successful movies) English learners will enjoy.

-Now that we know what to watch, here is what the research says about how to watch.
+Here is what the research says about how to learn English through TV!

-1. Use the Spaced Repetition Technique with Your Favorite Shows
+1. Use the Spaced Repetition Technique with Your Favorite English TV Series

 Research on language acquisition like this study in the Journal of Verbal Learning and Verbal Behavior supports a popular language learning technique called “spaced repetition.”